damko/gnome3-plus-i3/README.md

 ## About

-Installing this repo will load i3 with Gnome3 session.
+By installing this repo your system will be able to load Gnome3 session and, then, i3 window manager inside it.

-Repository's files come from [Alice's repository](https://github.com/aliceriot/i3-gnome).
-I tested and adjusted them a little for a fresh Debian Testing installation.

-Basically right after installing your fresh Debian, install these packages:

-	apt-get install i3 i3-wm i3blocks i3lock i3status

-Then follow the instructions for installing this repository and you are good to go with your i3 wm

 Repository creation date: @2017-07-05
+Repository last-update: @2017-09-021

+This configuration is running on Debian Testing.
+I use it daily.

-## Install
+## Install this repo

+Be sure to have these packages installed

+	apt-get install i3 i3-wm i3blocks i3lock i3status suckless-tools gnome-flashback gnome-flashback-common

-Installing this files will just copy a few files in your filesystem therefore it's idempotent.
+Then install this repo: this will just copy a few files in your filesystem and, therefore, it's an idempotent installation.
 It requires root.

 1. clone this repo
 1. cd repo
 1. run `sudo ./install.sh`

-1. update your .config/i3/config file as described below
+## Configure your system

+You now need to edit your `~/.config/i3/config` file and look for "exits i3": arrange the lines as follow:

+	# exits i3 (logs you out of your X session)
+	# bindsym $mod+Shift+e exec "i3-nagbar -t warning -m 'You pressed the exit shortcut.
+Do you really want to exit i3?
+This will end your X session.' -b 'Yes, exit i3' 'i3-msg exit'"
+	bindsym $mod+Shift+e exec "i3-nagbar -t warning -m 'Do you really want to exit i3?' -b 'Yes, exit i3' 'gnome-session-quit --force --logout'"

+## Load Gnome3 with i3

+You are good to go.
+Restart X

-1. sudo pkill -9 X #restart X and GDM3
+	sudo pkill -9 X

-By clicking on the gdm3 "gear icon" you should see i3-gnome3.
+When the GDM3 screen appears click on the "gear icon" and you should see **"gnome3 plus i3"**.
 Select it and log in.

-## i3 config file updates

-Before reloading gdm3 you should parse, check and update your `~/.config/i3/config file accordingly with the following lines:

-	# This exits i3 (logs you out of your X session)
-	bindsym $mod+Shift+e exec "i3-nagbar -t warning -m 'You pressed the exit shortcut.
-Do you really want to exit i3?
-This will end your X session.' -b 'Yes, exit i3' 'gnome-session-quit --force --logout'"

-	# This loads and lock the screensaver
-	bindsym $mod+Shift+l exec "gnome-screensaver-command -l"

-	# Takes a screenshot of the whole screen
-	bindsym Print exec gnome-screenshot

-	# Takes a screenshot of the focused window
-	bindsym Shift+Print exec gnome-screenshot -w

-	# Loads gnome stuff at i3 startup
-	exec_always gnome-settings-daemon &
-	exec_always gnome-screensaver &
-	exec_always --no-startup-id tracker daemon -t all
-	exec_always --no-startup-id tracker daemon -s

 ## Test Gnome session

 To test if the gnome-session has been loaded correctly you can run these tests:

 	echo $GDMSESSION

-	i3-gnome3
+> gnome3-plus-i3

+	echo $DESKTOP_AUTOSTART_ID

+> 108e796b5eb23a2777150601919829285800000156950002

 and
 	ps aux | grep gnome-session

-	/usr/lib/gnome-session/gnome-session-binary --session=i3
+... you should see a few instances

 Additionally you can run some other tests if you install some additional packages: